metabase/metabase/docs/enterprise-guide/customizing-drill-through.md

 ---

-## Next: creating and loading artifact dumps with serialization
+## Next: Copying contents of one Metabase instance to another
-We'll go over how to dump the contents and settings of one Metabase instance and then load them into another with the [serialization feature](serialization.md).
+Learn how to use [serialization](serialization.md) to create and load data dumps of the contents of a Metabase instance.